creighton-lewis/toggle_tables/INSTALLATION.md

 ## ✅ Project Status: COMPLETE

-The Toggleable Tables plugin has been successfully built and is ready for installation in Obsidian.
+The Toggle Tables plugin has been successfully built and is ready for installation in Obsidian.

 ## Files Created